-Custom-made furniture in the administrative offices of the new Kaneko addition features partitions of Panelite Bonded Series Ecoben – a 100% recycled paper honeycomb panel that provides the ideal balance of privacy and views for a creative workspace.
+Custom-made furniture in the administrative offices of the new Kaneko addition features partitions of Panelite Recycled Series B-R100-CT, which use a 100% recycled paper honeycomb panel and provide the ideal balance of privacy and views for a creative workspace.

 Kaneko is an institution celebrating creativity through four major programming themes: Design, Ideas, Performance, and Innovation.
 Established in 1998 by international artist Jun Kaneko and his wife Ree, it is headquartered in three turn-of- the-century warehouses in the Old Market District of Omaha, Nebraska.